 The median is the point on the score scale at which 50 percent of the students' scores are above the point and 50 percent are below.

-The rank is the percentage of students whose scores fall below a particular scaled score.
+The rank is the percentage of students whose scores fall at or below a particular scaled score.
 Percentile ranks should not be compared across the SAT, including different SAT Subject Tests, because the tests are taken by different groups of students.

 Reliability is the extent to which a test measures consistently.
 For scaled scores, a reliability coefficient of 1.00 indicates a test that is perfectly reliable but is never realized in any operational testing program.
 The SAT tests are highly consistent with reliability coefficients that are approximately .90.